clarktozer/nest-react-monorepo-starter/README.md

 $ yarn
 ```

-Then add your config to the servers environment variables by creating a .env file at the serve app level (see readme in the server app).
+Then add your config to the servers environment variables by creating a .env file at the server app level (see readme in the server app).

 ## Build Libs